Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Methods

 The user successfully modulated torque and held a steady-state value of approximately 10 \unit{\newton\metre}.
 Strikingly, pad pressure yielded both a very high signal to noise ratio from rest to 10 \unit{\newton\metre} and a very fast signal response to changes in volitional torque (Fig.~\ref{fig:biodex}A) in the scenario with the clearest interaction between pressure and torque output (pad above the knee during flexion as in Fig.~\ref{fig:biodex}B).
 Linear fits between torque and pad pressure varied by location and torque direction.
 Notably, the pad above the knee (Fig.~\ref{fig:biodex}B) more accurately captured knee flexion (Fig.~\ref{fig:biodex}C) with a maximum measurement of approximately 200 \unit{\pascal} ($R^2=0.95$).
 Meanwhile, the pad below the knee (Fig.~\ref{fig:biodex}E) more accurately captured knee extension (Fig.~\ref{fig:biodex}G) with a range of 60 Pa, $R^2=0.75$).
 In contrast, extension above the knee (Fig.~\ref{fig:biodex}D) and flexion below the knee (Fig.~\ref{fig:biodex}F) yielded weak relationships ($R^2=0.085$ and $0.54$, respectively).
 This was not surprising because the force applied by the shank during extension pushed into the pad, whereas in flexion, the force pushes away.
 Conversely, during extension, the thigh applied forces downward into the seat, which the pad would not register as accurately; however, in flexion, the thigh applies forces into the pad with measurable deformation.
 Additionally, the pad below the knee was adjacent to the dynamometer mount on the same segment, thus registering only a portion of segment loading and likely distorting the measured pressure signal.
-Future studies should integrate fluidically innervated pads directly at the dynamometer mount or primary human–machine interaction site to eliminate the confounding effect of pad placement.
-Nonetheless, these results suggest strategic pad design can capture user-device interactions with high fidelity.
+This placement could also explain the large pressure variation near zero torque, as local contact pressure and limb stabilization with the dynamometer mount may have exacerbated loading-unloading hysteresis of the pad-soft-tissue interface.
+Future studies should integrate FI pads directly at the dynamometer mount or primary human–machine interaction site to eliminate the confounding effect of pad placement.
+Nonetheless, these results suggest strategic pad design can accurately capture user-device interactions.